 You are welcome to download the practice workbook from the link below.

-Count Unique Values Using Pivot
+Ways to Count Unique Values Using Excel Pivot Table in

 We can use a helper column prior to the Pivot operation.
 This is an easy way to count the unique and distinct values.